thefiz/TwitchClipDownloader/README.md

 --------

-If you are running the program from the source code, plase be sure to create an empty directory titled "downloads" in the root directory of the project.
+If you are running the program from the source code, please be sure to create an empty directory titled "downloads" in the root directory of the project.

 ## Built With